What does a laboratory technician or technologist (lab tech) do?

 - Know the safety rules and procedures for the laboratory and institution.

 - Know the emergency procedures for spills, fires injuries and other incidents.
-In particular, know the location of emergency showers, eyewash stations, fire extinguishers, and spill clean up materials and how to use them.
+In particular, know the location of first aid kits, emergency showers, eyewash stations, fire extinguishers, and spill clean up materials and how to use them.
 Ensure that emergency exits and emergency equipment are completely accessible.

 - Wear appropriate personal protective equipment, including clothing, footwear, head protection, eye protection and gloves.